RetroUnreal/FSRTracker/README.md

 Enjoy finally drink walking without having to guess mana ticks again!
 I've been looking for an addon or weakaura that does this for 3.3.5 for a long ass time...

+Using it for other 3.3.5 servers will require you to add the missing Wrath spells for your class to the FSRTracker.lua file since I had to hard code them.
+Keep in mind that some of them are named differently on Project-Epoch as well.

 Commands:

 /fsr scale (sets the scale of the bar, accepted values are between 0.5 and 3)